kevinquillen/kevinquillen.github.io/_posts/2017-06-02-mass-updating-drupal-fields-with-mysql-stored-procedure.markdown

 For this I figured I could employ a SQL query.
 First, I looked for a way to find all column names that matched a particular pattern.
 The pattern I was looking for was `field_%_format`.
 All fields from the Drupal Field API that store text format values have a field in their table matching this pattern.

 Once I had that query, I thought hmm, how can I loop the results, and run an `UPDATE` statement to update everything in the database?
-Before I knew it, I found out I had to make a cursor and eventually a stored procedure.
+Before I knew it, I found out I had to make a cursor and eventually a stored procedure, two things I had never done or had to do before.
+Turns out, it wasn't that difficult.

 Using resources and some reading, I put together a stored procedure that took a single argument (text format machine name), grabbed all fields matching that pattern, and set their value to the argument value.

 <pre class="language-sql"><code class="language-sql">